Deta-Cold/delta-firmware/docs/tests/click-tests.md

 python tests/click_tests/record_layout.py
 ```

-The tool accepts the same arguments as `trezorctl`.
+The tool accepts the same arguments as `detahardctl`.
 For example, to record yourself
 getting an address, use:

 ```sh